howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 Let $l=10^{9}$ light-years and $F(v)=10^{-3}$ ($v\approx0.9999995c$), then $T=2\cdot10^9$ years, $T'\approx\frac{2\cdot10^{-3}\cdot10^9}{(1+0.9999995)(1-0.9999995)}\approx2\cdot10^{12}$ years.

 Even if we take a small-sized light clock or an ordinary atomic clock with cesium-133 or mechanical or quartz, then, according to the theory of relativity, at $F(v)\to0$ in $IFR_{v+}$, not a single complete period of $T'$ will occur for them during the existence of the universe.
-This is contrary to reality.
+This is contradict to reality.

 As a result, if the time of the experiment in any IFR is longer than the time of the existence of the universe according to any real clock, then this proves the inequality of IFRs and the inability to describe them by general laws, that is, it proves a violation of the first postulate of the theory of relativity.
 At the same time, the lifetime of the universe is a finite quantity, and, as we have shown above, the time of the experiment in certain IFRs can tend to infinity.
 All this proves the fallacy of the concept of relativity theory.